 The district is working to remove barriers to education for students of color, using key metrics to measure success.
-Over the last several years the district has implemented a suite of efforts designed to reduce racial disparities and ensure students of color can thrive, including new training protocols and supports for teachers, new school climate and discipline policies and adopting a core value of seeing every student by name, need and strength.
+Over the last several years, the district has implemented a suite of efforts designed to reduce racial disparities and ensure students of color can thrive.
 Through this work with BCPS, we’ve seen that creating more equitable educational outcomes for students of color isn’t a linear process: it involves constant evaluation, collaboration and innovation to narrow the gap, especially in the face of unexpected roadblocks like a global pandemic.
 At the same time, the district is aware that the inequities their students face due to systemic racism start with root societal issues outside of BCPS.
-With that in mind, Superintendent Carter and other district leaders are active in conversations about how to make Michigan’s broader education system more equitable and how to support the transformation of the Battle Creek community into a place of opportunity for all students.
+With that in mind, Superintendent Carter and other district leaders are active in conversations about how to make Michigan’s broader education system more equitable as a whole.

 The 2017 study showed deep racial disparities that the transformation seeks to address.
 Within the small city of Battle Creek, there are four school districts, three of which are majority white, and one of which, BCPS, is home to a majority of students of color.
 Because of Michigan’s school choice policies, the demographics of the student bodies of these districts do not match the demographics of the residents living in the districts’ service areas.
 Over the past decade, wealthier and whiter students have left BCPS to attend other local districts.
-BCPS, in turn, has a higher population of students of color, students living in poverty and students with greater needs.
+BCPS, in turn, has a higher population of students of color, students living in poverty as well as students with greater needs.

 College and Career Readiness

-Early on, BCPS leaders grappled with data that showed Black students, in particular, were more likely to be disciplined or met with harsher punishments than students of other races for similar incidents.
+Early on, BCPS leaders grappled with data that showed Black students were more likely to be disciplined or met with harsher punishments than students of other races for similar incidents.
 As a result, BCPS leaders concluded that equity-informed work could not be successful without changing the district’s approach to student discipline and school climate as a whole.
-With a commitment to racial equity driving their work, over the past three years, BCPS has retrained staff, made key hires and introduced new practices aimed at restorative justice in order to improve school climate and eliminate racial disparities in discipline practices.
+With a commitment to racial equity driving their work, over the past five years, BCPS has retrained staff, made key hires and introduced new practices aimed at restorative justice in order to improve school climate and eliminate racial disparities in discipline practices.

 While the district continues to seek growth in all measures of school climate and student behavior, student discipline incidents and numbers have risen and fallen as the challenges of the COVID-19 pandemic have threatened progress.
 Missed social-emotional development combined with trauma rendered many students unable to cope with school schedules and expectations when they returned to the classrooms, exacerbating school climate challenges.

-To build an educational environment that centers racial equity, BCPS aims to “see every student by name, need and strength.”
+To build an educational environment that centers racial equity, BCPS aims to “see every student by name, need, and strength.”
 This individualized education effort is rooted in culturally-responsive teaching practices and the understanding that every student arrives at school with different experiences and needs.
-BCPS acknowledges that many students and families have experienced broken promises from government institutions and authority figures, and that many families’ experiences with education and school have been punitive and criminalizing, especially for Black people.
-The district’s work is rooted in an understanding that it has to build and earn student and family trust by demonstrating safety, providing support and maintaining consistency.
+BCPS acknowledges that many students and families have experienced broken promises from government institutions and authority figures and that many families’ experiences with education and school have been punitive and criminalizing, especially for Black people.
+The district’s work is rooted in an understanding that it has to build and earn student and family trust.

-In understanding that racial equity means meeting students where they are, BCPS has hired new people and implemented new structures and processes to better support students who have experienced trauma, who thrive better in nontraditional educational settings and who exhibit challenging behaviors.
+In understanding that racial equity means meeting students where they are, BCPS has hired new people and implemented new structures and processes to build trusting school communities across the district.

 At BCPS, the focus is on making the data actionable.
-The district’s director of technology, data and innovation analyzes and distributes this data, enabling staff to utilize the findings on a daily basis to inform decisions and pivot in real time.
-At weekly meetings, BCPS leadership identifies how measures are breaking down along racial lines, such as the number of suspensions, the effectiveness of new trauma-informed practices, student attendance or grade level proficiency.
-During these weekly meetings, district leadership identifies and targets areas where more support is needed, for example, if the concern involves one particular school that needs additional resources, or if a new practice needs to be fine-tuned, then, leadership talks to building principals and teachers during monthly meetings.
+At weekly meetings, BCPS leadership identifies how measures are breaking down along racial lines, such as the number of suspensions, the effectiveness of new trauma-informed practices, student attendance or grade level proficiency, and where additional support is needed.

 In the analyses of this data, BCPS continues to find racial disparities that still exist within their schools, despite all their proactive efforts to work toward racial equity, especially given the cumulative impact of the pandemic.
 It is undeniable that overall academic achievement and attendance worsened as a result of the pandemic, but the supports and innovations built by the district before the pandemic helped students and staff stay more resilient than they would have otherwise been.
 BCPS was able to avert the most dire predictions of severe learning loss because of their transformation efforts, and community partners stepped up in unprecedented ways to help students and families cope with social, emotional and financial challenges.
 There is still a lot of work to do, but using this tracking helps BCPS address disparities and fosters innovative solutions as part of an ongoing and collaborative process.